gitlabhq/gitlabhq/doc/development/doc_styleguide.md

   `_**Note:** This feature was introduced in GitLab EE 8.3_`.
 Otherwise, leave this mention out

+## References

+- There are many cases that a restart/reconfigure of GitLab is required.
+To avoid duplication, link to the special document that can be found in `doc/administration/restart_gitlab.md`.
+Usually the text will read like:

+    ```
+    Save the file and [reconfigure GitLab](../administration/restart_gitlab.md) for the changes to take effect.
+    ```
+  Replace `reconfigure` with `restart` where appropriate.

 ## API

 Here is a list of must-have items.
 Use them in the exact order that appears